 At many of these online stores it may seem like the hay is more expensive because when purchasing smaller amounts the direct comparison to pet store prices might not work out.
 But when you choose to purchase a 10 or 20 pound box of hay, the price per pound is much cheaper than what you would get at a pet store.

 What’s even better is that these online stores often work directly with farmers and will deliver hay that is much fresher than bags at the pet store, which have usually been sitting on the shelf for months.
-I personally purchase my hay in bulk from an online shop called Small Pet Select, and if you use this link, you can get 15% off of your first purchase.
+I personally purchase my hay in bulk from an online shop called Small Pet Select, and if you use the code BUNNYLADY, you can get 15% off of your first purchase.

 6. Make your own toys